Courses and Workshops

 -

 Your instructor, Colleen Ross, is a Wildland Fire Ecologist, Registered Professional Forester (RPF), and Burn Boss with 30 years of hands-on experience in prescribed fire, wildfire operations, and land stewardship.
-She’s worked across western North America with Indigenous communities, government agencies, and land managers to develop and support the review of plans and prescriptions that actually get implemented and burned.
+She’s worked across western North America with Indigenous communities, government agencies, and land managers to develop, support and review plans and prescriptions that actually get implemented and burned.

 Instructs fire courses including S-390, S-219, RX-310, and S-244